form-o-fill/form-o-fill-chrome-extension/README.md

 - show Errors somewhere (while filling)
 - vendor chance.js + moment.js and make them available in value function (lib namespace or not?)
+- add an options panel to add extarnal libs to form-o-fill via XHR
 - before (and after?) function blocks for every rule defintion
 - describe permissions requirements in "about"
 - use gulp.js to build a minimized optimized fabulized version<del>ized</del>